Inflect logo

 Natural Disaster Risk

-Turkiye has a High natural disaster risk profile, with an overall INFORM Risk score of 5.5 out of 10, as of September 2025.
-The risk profile is dominated by a single, significant factor.
+Turkiye has a Moderate disaster risk profile, with an overall INFORM Risk score of 5.5 out of 10, as of September 2025.
+The risk assessment highlights specific geological and climate-related threats that require careful facility planning and disaster recovery strategies.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business